voutilad/rp-proxy/README.md

    individual queues for relay to the data consumers is an extra step and data copy that's definitely going to add latency at scale.
 This could definitely be reworked.

+7. Websockets consumer extra CPU time due to the overhead of frame parsing.
+Switching to a custom protocol atop TCP or UDP may lower latency further.